saasafras/PodioCore/README.markdown

 Error Handling
 --------------

 All unsuccessful responses returned by the API (everything that has a 4xx or 5xx HTTP status code) will throw exceptions.
-All exceptions inherit from `PodioAPI.Exceptions.PodioException` and and it has an `Error` property that represents the strongly typed version of response from the API:
+All exceptions inherit from `PodioCore.Exceptions.PodioException` and and it has an `Error` property that represents the strongly typed version of response from the API:

 ```csharp
 try